simon-panek/code-401-dotnet-prework/code-challenges.md

 # Code Challenges
 For each of the challenges below, create a new method in a single Console application.
 All of your code should live in the `Program.cs` file.
 Utilize the `Main()` method to call each challenge method, you may create additional external methods as appropriate.

+Each challenge should be it's own branch.
 Practice using your git work flow during the construction of this project.
 Refer to the git work flow doc as a reference.

 ## Problem 1: Array Max Result